 A game consists of three parts, i. e. the first half, a half-time break, and the second half.
 Each half is 10 minutes counted from the initial kick-off.
-The clock stops during stoppages of play (such as ready and set state after goals).
-The extra time over ten minutes total is referred to as "lost time".
 The half-time break is also ten minutes - during this time both teams may change robots, change programs, or do anything else that can be done within the time allotted.
-In round robin pool play, a game can finish in a draw as no penalty shoot-out will follow.
-In the intermediate round, quarter finals, semi finals, or 3rd place, or final a game that ends in a draw will be followed by a penalty shoot-out (see Section 3.9).

-The teams will change the goal defended and color of the team markers during the half-time break.
+The teams will change the goal defended during the half-time break.